jfrog/frogbot/docs/install-gitlab.md

     # JF_RELEASES_REPO: ""

     # [Optional]
-    # Configure the SMTP server to enable Frogbot to send emails about detected secrets in pull request scans.
+    # Configure the SMTP server to enable Frogbot to send emails with detected secrets in pull request scans.
-    # The SMTP server should include the relevant port in this format: smtp.server.com:port
+    # SMTP server URL including should the relevant port: (Example: smtp.server.com:8080)
     # JF_SMTP_SERVER: ""

     # [Mandatory if JF_SMTP_SERVER is set]